 - WATCH: Professor Angus McIntosh's talk on the problems facing Canterbury's fresh waterways and some of the CAREX findings so far.
 This talk was part of the UC Connect public lecture series (5 July 2016).

-- RadioNZ Interview: "Rebuilding healthy rivers" - Dr. Catherine Febria spoke with Kathryn Ryan on Radio NZ's Nine to Noon on rebuilding healthy resilience in streams and rivers.
-(26 January 2017).
+- RadioNZ Interview: "Rebuilding healthy rivers" - Dr. Catherine Febria spoke with Kathryn Ryan on Radio NZ's Nine to Noon on rebuilding healthy resilience in streams and rivers (26 January 2017).

 - WATCH: MPI's "Growing our future" interview - We chatted with Ministry for Primary Industries (MPI) about the work CAREX is doing on a Canterbury arable farm as part of Katie Collins PhD research.
 The interview is part of MPI's "Growing our future" initiative showcasing local champions in the primary industry (9 September 2016).

-- Country Life on RadioNZ - listen and read about the collaboration of CAREX with the DOC-Fonterra Living Water project and ESR at one of our sites near Lincoln (20 May 2016).
+- Country Life on RadioNZ - Listen and read about the collaboration of CAREX with the DOC-Fonterra Living Water project and ESR at one of our sites near Lincoln (20 May 2016).

-- WtW Article "starting at the top" - Recently Whakaora te Waihora (WtW) spoke to Professor Jon Harding about the work that the CAREX team are doing.
+- WtW Article "starting at the top" - Whakaora te Waihora (WtW) spoke to Professor Jon Harding about the work that the CAREX team are doing.
 Two of the ten research sites from this project are in the Te Waihora/Lake Ellesmere catchment.
 Read what Professor Harding says about how "starting at the top" is critical for restoration of the lake (18 November 2014).

 Mackenzie Charitable Foundation

 The Ashburton-based Mackenzie Charitable Foundation was formed in 1976 by brothers Alan and Don Mackenzie, who were both successful farmers in mid-Canterbury.
 A key purpose of the foundation is to focus on development of the science and practice of agriculture.
-The Mackenzie Charitable Foundation has funded the Freshwater Ecology Research Group for 10 years to research the effectiveness of riparian management (2008 – 2013) and to trial management tools and strategies to improve ecosystem health in agricultural waterways (2013 – 2018).
+The Mackenzie Charitable Foundation funded the Freshwater Ecology Research Group for 10 years to research the effectiveness of riparian management (2008 – 2013) and to trial management tools and strategies to improve ecosystem health in agricultural waterways (2013 – 2018).